Kypseli, Athens

 Kypseli (Κυψέλη, /el/) is a neighbourhood in central Athens, Greece.
-It occupies much of the 6th municipal department of the municipality of Athens, and has a population of around 100,000.
+It occupies much of the 6th municipal department of the municipality of Athens, and had a population of around 50,000 in 2001.

 Boundaries

 The boundaries of Kypseli are set by Patission Street at the west, by Tourkovounia hill at the east, by the Municipality of Galatsi at the north and by Pedion Areos park at the south.
 Extensions of Kypseli are Nea ('New') Kypseli which ends at Gkyzi neighbourhood and Ano ('Upper') Kypseli which borders with Attiko Park, Papandreou neighbourhood and Galatsi.